 Over the intervening years, Google got better at delivering relevant information, but the algorithms were still far from perfect.
 They couldn’t understand syntax, so users weren’t able to type a question into the search bar and get a direct answer.
 Recent improvements to the algorithm, though, have changed all this.
 Now people expect to get immediate answers to their search queries.

 For businesses, this change is a good thing.
 Google will finally reward you for providing direct, original, and fact-checked answers to user questions.
-Authoritative, engaging, and relevant posts can build your brand in ways that just weren’t possible before.
+Authoritative, engaging, and relevant posts can build your brand and local SEO in ways that just weren’t possible before.

 You can see these changes yourself by hopping on to Google.
 When you type in something like “How to unblock a toilet,” you get a bunch of helpful, useful results from relevant sites, including home blogs, plumbers, and hardware stores.